dyyfk/weiqi-fullstack/README.md

 2. Error handing (Winston in future)
 3. Chessboard do not change according to the page size
 4. MongoDB will return the password to the front-end
-5. Users do not have a default avatar
 6. User fields are inconsistent in the MongoDB database
 7. Frontend methods are all in one file
 8. Users should have a rating system